RobBollons/robbollons.github.io/about.md

 title: About
 permalink: /about/
 ---

-My name is Rob Bollons, I'm an experienced developer of 8 years with an ongoing passion for tech, currently working as a Technical Lead.
-I've worked on many successful projects, some of which include; automated server management facilities, Intranet accounting systems, corporate websites, e-commerce websites and enterprise SaaS data-driven systems.
+My name is Rob Bollons.
+I'm a software developer of 8 years both in career and in hobby.

-I strive to be technology agnostic but my main areas of interest are Functional JavaScript Programming, Info Security, automation and UNIX tooling.
+My main areas of interest are currently: Functional Programming, JavaScript, Linux, Information Security and Automation.

-I enjoy going to developer community meet-ups and have given numerous talks on a range of development related subjects.
+This blog is about various tech-related subjects but most of the time it will be about my constant persuit to improve my programming skills.

+If you want to get in touch then please drop me an e-mail.